DigitalPublishingToolkit/TODManual/md/Manual.md

 Now you are able to edit your text.

 ### Step 5.3 Design your book

-- Use the paragraphs styles
+- Assign the different text components (headings, bodytext, footnotes) to the different paragraph styles that you can find in the template.

-- H1, H2, H3, titles use Lato font
+- (H1, H2, H3, titles use Lato font
-- Body text use Trade Gothic Light
+- Body text use Trade Gothic Light)

 ### Step 5.4 Export your book
 - To export the entire book make use of the book function.
 Go to: